ErickOF/CE4303-OS-Linux-Service/README.md

-# SO-Linux-Service
+# OS-Linux-Service
-Filter And Image Classifier As A Service
+Filter and Image Classifier as a Service